 Many landlords and rental communities require tenants to purchase some renter’s insurance.
 This is because the property insurance these business owners buy covers only the structure and land they own, not the personal possessions of the people living inside.
 To protect the landowners from any liability for damage to those possessions and to ensure the replacement of the possessions in the case of anything from natural disaster to vandalism and theft.
 Bottom line?
 Adding the expense of renter’s insurance prevents major expenses later – and may be required to keep you from being evicted!

 It’s Usually an Easy-to-Get Add-On

 Many companies allow their consumers to tack renter’s insurance policies onto the monthly cost of insurance they’re already buying.
-Madison, WI insurance company Cliff Insurance Agency provides clients with everything from homeowner’s insurance to business insurance and beyond.
+Madison, WI insurance company name provides clients with everything from homeowner’s insurance to business insurance and beyond.
 Giving consumers the option of adding renter’s insurance to existing auto insurance or other policies can help maximize savings and convenience, and provide the added security customers need without causing a hassle to get it

 The Best Part?
 It’s Very Affordable